inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 * ~~LOQ: harmonise and list assumptions~~
 * Add potential sources of uncertainty, for example ring test standard deviations.
 In theory, this lab analytical uncertainty as well as sample pretreatment uncertainty should be somehow included along with spatial variation in the variation between plot repetitions.
 At this stage, we will just compare the order of magnitude of the ring test standard deviation with the standard deviation between plot repetitions.
 At this stage, no need to exclude any data on the basis of bad ring tests.
 * Gap-filling forest types and WRB LI and humus + confirmation by national experts
-* Remove incomplete unique profiles (e.g. profiles with only one forest floor layer)?
-Or do we keep it for plot-level integration (at least in “som” forms, i.e. with fixed depths)?
+* ~~Remove incomplete unique profiles (e.g. profiles with only one forest floor layer)?
+Or do we keep it for plot-level integration (at least in “som” forms, i.e. with fixed depths)?~~
-* Convert script into a function.
+* Add list with structure similar to PIRs, in which specific data updates by FSCC can be listed (along with their reason and a "change_date").
+These can then be applied in a way similar to updated values in the checked PIRs.
-* Different methodological decisions (e.g. about internal gap-filling opportunities) should be changeable via function input variables.
+* Convert script into a function, in which you can choose the survey form (so_som, so_pfh, s1_som, s1_pfh) and the variable to calculate stocks from.
+Different methodological decisions (e.g. about internal gap-filling opportunities) should be changeable via function input variables.
 List these important methodological variables and their options.
 A file with this methodological information should be exported as metadata in the output.

-## TO DO - Checked PIRs
+~~## TO DO - Checked PIRs~~
 * ~~Remove rows in pir where code_nfc_action_taken, nfc_remark and updated_value are empty~~
 * ~~Ignore code_nfc_action_taken if updated_value is empty (we can't do much with it anyway for now).
 Not relevant to add "confirmations" (e.g. extreme but correct values; no data avaible...) to the layer 1 data for now.
 We'll have to use statistics and objective expert reasons to exclude values.~~
 * ~~I'm sometimes not sure whether the column "parameter_value" was updated by the partner.
 Checking this is possibly by joining the checked pir with the shared empty pir and comparing these two columns.
 So possibly, "updated_value"" does not contain all newly delivered data from the pirs.
 The other way around is also possible: that I placed the "parameter_value" info to the "updated_value" column because I assumed the values looked updated.
 Also possible by comparing likewise.~~